Jeremy D. Slivinski – Beta Nu Chapter (Virginia Commonwealth University) – 2004 to Today

 Brother Slivinski graduated with a degree in Mass Communications from Virginia Commonwealth University.
 Prior to working for the Fraternity Brother Slivinski served as Program Advisor for Greek Affairs for Virginia Commonwealth University and as Activities Director for an Assisted Living Community located near Virginia Beach.

 In 2001 Brother Slivinski was hired by Alpha Kappa Lambda to serve as the Assistant Executive Director.
 Upon Brother Gilchrist’s retirement, he was appointed the eleventh Executive Director of AKL.
 He is the first recipient of the Man of Character Award (2000) which has since been renamed to the Gilchrist Man of Character Award.
-He is also one of the first recipients of the Man of Vision Award (2000) which given by Virginians Aligned Against Sexual Assault (VAASA).
+He is also one of the first recipients of the Man of Vision Award (2000) which was given by Virginians Aligned Against Sexual Assault (VAASA).

 Keith Gilchrist – Kappa Chapter (Purdue University) – 1985 to 2004

 Brother Gilchrist has been one of the longest-serving brothers of Alpha Kappa Lambda.
-His campus activities included membership in the glee club, an organization that would have him perform on the Ed Sullivan Show, and at President Inauguration.
+His campus activities included membership in the glee club, an organization that would have him perform on the Ed Sullivan Show, and at President’s Inauguration.
 He graduated in 1956 with a degree in agriculture.
 He was elected to the Kappa Corporate Board in 1965 and stayed on for thirty years.

 Due to his work securing the financing for the new Kappa house while on the corporate board, he was appointed director of National Alpha Kappa Lambda, the housing side of the national fraternity, and would subsequently become President of the corporation.
 Brother Gilchrist was elected to the National Executive Council in 1974 as an alternate and in 1976 as National Secretary.
 He oversaw the move of the national office to Indianapolis in 1978 and would become the chairman of the National Executive Council from 1980 to 1983.
-He was elected National President of Alpha Kappa Lambda in 1985 and has served as a director on the Alpha Kappa Lambda Education Foundation for from 1985 through the present day.
+He was elected National President of Alpha Kappa Lambda in 1985 and has served as a director of the Alpha Kappa Lambda Education Foundation from 1985 through the present day.

 Outside Alpha Kappa Lambda, he served as Treasurer, Secretary, and President of the Fraternity Executives Association.
 He is now an honorary lifetime member of that group.
 Brother Gilchrist has been an ever-faithful servant to the Alpha Kappa Lambda and its brothers.
 This was formally recognized when in 2004, the Gilchrist Man of Character Award was named in his and his wife Ann’s honor.